TheJgod/news_classification/README.md

 News Classification is a Streamlit application that allows users to fetch, classify, and analyze news articles based on search terms and user-specific goals.
 The app leverages AI models to provide goal-oriented recommendations.

 ## Features

 - Fetch news articles based on user-provided search terms.
 - Goal-oriented analysis to retrieve the most relevant articles for a specific user objective.

+## Agent Architecture and Decision-Making Process

+The system uses:

+1. OpenAI GPT-4o-mini
+   - Processes user goals and retrieves relevant articles.
+   - Used in get_relevant_articles() to select articles aligned with user objectives.

 ## Installation